 The definition of “prior years” should be the same as that used by the company in Part 1.

-Part 4 is gross of reinsurance
+Part 4 is gross of reinsurance.

 SCHEDULE P – PART 4A

 Part 4A shows cumulative reported claim counts on a direct basis by year the policy was written as of December 31 of each year shown in Columns 1 to 10.
+The number of claims reported is to be cumulative by policy year.
+The number of claims reported for each policy year is equal to the number of open claims at the end of the current year plus cumulative claims closed with or without payment for the current and prior calendar years.

 Part 4A, Column 10 should equal Part 1, Column 16.